woowacourse/sql-tuning/README.md

         ```sql
         SELECT
             stay, COUNT(stay)
-        FROM
-            (SELECT
-                id
-            FROM
-                subway.member
-            WHERE
-                age BETWEEN 20 AND 29) AS M
+        FROM (SELECT id FROM subway.member WHERE age BETWEEN 20 AND 29) AS M
-        INNER JOIN
-            (SELECT
-                programmer_id, member_id, stay
-            FROM
-                covid) AS C ON C.member_id = M.id
+        INNER JOIN (SELECT programmer_id, member_id, stay FROM covid) AS C ON C.member_id = M.id
-        INNER JOIN
-            (SELECT
-                id, member_id
-            FROM
-                programmer
-            WHERE
-                country = 'India') AS P ON P.id = C.programmer_id
+        INNER JOIN (SELECT id, member_id FROM programmer WHERE country = 'India') AS P ON P.id = C.programmer_id
-        GROUP BY stay
+        GROUP BY stay;
-        ;
         ```

         ![https://user-images.githubusercontent.com/48986787/136889997-91a14a22-541e-4698-9ad8-a85d5ac4bae9.png](https://user-images.githubusercontent.com/48986787/136889997-91a14a22-541e-4698-9ad8-a85d5ac4bae9.png)